Demonetization: Are we ready to move to a âCash-lessâ economy?

 Several measures have been taken in the last few years to ensure financial inclusion and improve digital connectivity.
 The Prime Ministerâs Jan Dhan Yojana (PMJDY) has added 25.51 crore accounts to date since its launch in mid-2014.
 Moreover, RuPay debit cards issued with every PMJDY account was aimed to familiarize the poor hitherto unaccustomed to the use of plastic money to give it a try.
 Efficient use of Aadhar to ease KYC norms have resulted in easing the process of opening bank accounts.
 The goal of ensuring every household in India holds a bank account seems realistic today as compared to a few years back.

 By 2020, India is expected to have 730 million internet users, with 75% of new user growth expected to come from rural areas.
-While 71% of the estimated 371 million mobile internet users are from urban India currently, the number of mobile internet users from rural areas in 2015 was double that in 2014 and is witnessing unprecedented growth this year. Â The Digital India drive is set to provide broadband connectivity to over 250,000 gram panchayats across India and increase adoption of data enabled services.
+While 71% of the estimated 371 million mobile internet users are from urban India and currently not working with payday loans online no credit, the number of mobile internet users from rural areas in 2015 was double that in 2014 and is witnessing unprecedented growth this year. Â The Digital India drive is set to provide broadband connectivity to over 250,000 gram panchayats across India and increase adoption of data enabled services.

 Revolution in Payment Interface